Wars of the 'noses': drought threatens Rome's eternal drinking fountains

 2 Min Read

-ROME (Reuters) - Baking summer heat has forced Rome to close some of the drinking fountains known as "big noses", or "nasoni", that constantly gush fresh water on thousands of street corners, causing a public outcry.
+ROME (Reuters) - Baking summer heat has forced Rome to close some of the drinking fountains known as "big noses," or "nasoni," that constantly gush fresh water on thousands of street corners, causing a public outcry.

 Hit by the soaring temperatures drying out southern Europe, the Italian capital has started turning off up to 30 of the 2,800 distinctive curved metal taps every day, dismaying Romans and prompting concerns homeless people would become dehydrated.